mandaw2014/Sandbox/README.md

 # Sandbox
 A Simple 3D Fast Paced FPS made in Python using the Ursina Engine (wip)

-# NOTE
-I developed this in an older version of ursina so it might not work with the newest version.

 # How To Play

 Make sure you have python and ursina installed